Case ongoing

 G v Chief Constable Hampshire Police [2014]

-Claim under Article 3 of HRA for failure to investigate sexual assault, leading to a financial settlement.
+Claim under Article 3 HRA for failure to investigate sexual assault, leading to a financial settlement.

 Taiwo & Others v Chief Constable Avon and Somerset Police [2014]

-Civil claim and complaint for racist failure to investigate an assault, leading to substantial settlement, admissions of breach of Article 3 and discrimination, and ground-breaking package of measures of redress.
+Civil claim and complaint for racist failure to investigate an assault, leading to substantial a settlement, admissions of breach of Article 3 HRA and discrimination, as well as a ground-breaking package of measures of redress.

 O & others v MOJ [2014]

-Group action for assault brought by child detainees in privately run Secure Training Centre, where force was routinely used to enforce good order in contravention of Rules, leading to award of damages to each of them.
+Group action for assault brought by child detainees in a privately run Secure Training Centre, where force was routinely used to enforce ‘good order’ in contravention of Rules, leading to an award of damages to each of the children.

 Contact a member of the Bhatt Murphy team today